European Union mulls easing Syria sanctions — with a catch – DW – 01/24/2025

 European Union mulls easing Syria sanctions — with a catchJanuary 24, 2025

-She and Ahmed al-Sharaa, the Islamist rebel turned interim government leader, walked side by side, posed for photographs and sat across from one another for the first-of-their-kind talks.
+She and Ahmad al-Sharaa, the Islamist rebel turned interim government leader, walked side by side, posed for photographs and sat across from one another for the first-of-their-kind talks.

 Lahbib was there to announce a boost in aid from the European Union and push for more humanitarian access, but the ask from the Syrian side is clear: if you want to help, lift the broad sanctions imposed over Assad-era violations which keep the Syrian economy shut off from Europe.